ctu-vras/lidar-intensity/python/README.md

 2. Then run `create_velodynes.py` in order to create velodyne-like data.

 Scripts `model_eval.py` and `model_run.py` are helpers to run PyTorch models specified by configs

+Alternatively, you can use 'infer_intensity.py' to transform lidar sweeps grid into point cloud with learned intensity